Access a suite of free credit monitoring tools from FCCU digital banking!

 - Credit Alerts

-Credit Score & More is a comprehensive credit monitoring program, provided by SavvyMoney, to all FCCU members to stay on top of your credit and identify early warning signs of identity theft.
+Credit Score & More is a comprehensive credit monitoring program that helps FCCU members to stay on top of your credit and identify early warning signs of identity theft.

-- View your VantageScore 4.0 Credit Score and what factors into it such as payment history, credit usage, inquiries, etc.
+- View your VantageScore 3.0 credit score and what factors into it such as payment history, credit usage, inquiries, etc.

 - Use the Score Simulator to see how taking certain actions would affect your credit score